terraform-google-modules/terraform-google-lb-http/examples/static-website-with-domain-ssl/README.md

     terraform apply
     ```

-5. Upload the provided site files to the cloud storage bucket.
-Visit the output bucket url of the storage bucket.

-    ```
-    gsutil cp index.html <your-storage-bucket>
-    gsutil cp 404.html <your-storage-bucket>
-    ```

-6. Update the name servers in your domain registry to point to the Cloud DNS zone's name servers provided in the output.
+5. Update the name servers in your domain registry to point to the Cloud DNS zone's name servers provided in the output.

-7. It may take some time for the load balancer and your SSL certificate to fully provision.
+6. It may take some time for the load balancer and your SSL certificate to fully provision.
 Once completed, you can visit your site at https://yourdomain.com and https://www.yourdomain.com. http will redirect to https.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs